TehShrike/invoice-app/readme.md

 # Todo

-- working on saving invoice state to localstorage/wherever
-	- make CreateInvoice take in an initial invoice, and don't allow updating it from the outside later
 - start laying out printable invoice down below
 - "quote" mode – what does it need to do besides saying "quote" as opposed to "invoice"?
 - other invoice metadata fields – due date, etc